How to KonMari a Refrigerator – KonMari | The Official Website of Marie Kondo

 Don’t Over Stock

-Whether your desire is to limit grocery store trips down the line or take advantage of sale prices, it can be tempting to stock up on items that can be stored unopened in the refrigerator for months on end.
-However, such items often add unnecessary clutter to your fridge and may distract you from what does need to be consumed.
+Whether you want to limit grocery store trips down the line or take advantage of sale prices, it can be tempting to stock up on items that can be stored unopened in the refrigerator for months.
+However, such purchases often add unnecessary clutter to your fridge and may distract you from what you need to use up.

 Abstain from purchasing extras when possible.
 Always set aside some open space on the shelves in your fridge – in fact, plan to keep about 30 percent of the space empty.
 This will simplify the process of storing leftovers.